 I’ve always loved the Age of Apocalypse redesigns.
 And this take on Rogue was quite a departure from the Jim Lee design, that I had grown to love.
 Now don’t get me wrong I don’t mind change now that I’m grown up and a fully functioning member of adult society.
 But trying to explain change to a younger teenage me was like trying to convince me to jump out of a plane without a parachute!
 No seriously I was, and still am that dramatic!
 Now I’m not going to do the usual write up character synopsis, and how to.
 Instead I am going to tell you my story.

 I remember at the time I knew the event was coming up and I had seen the cool looking previews of the new X-men Alpha X-Calibur on the back of the previous comics and I’ll be honest I was nervous!
 I mean they looked like the characters I had invested so much of my youth in, but what’s going to happen?
 Will I like them?
 These were really big questions to my younger self and as the event was running for a whole year this quite simply could have ruined the whole of 1995 to 96, I mean a whole year!
 Was my 13 year old self really prepared for the kind of change that was about to happen to my beloved X-Men universe!
 So one morning I excitedly got up and plonked my slightly awkward arms longer than legs, weird prepubescent body on my bike and cycled to the nearest comic book store.
 On arrival I threw my bike down outside as I hurried in and there, there it was, X-men Alpha #1 …and it was in a foil cover.
 Eeeeeeeeee!
 Shining under the shop strip lights, the same shop strip lights that my older self would come to avoid, like a vampire avoids daylight!
 And in all its glory!
 I opened the page and Boom, everything changed!
 Gone were all the Jim Lee costumes!
-Gone were all the shoulder pads, replaced with even bigger ones!
-Gone was all the big hair, replaced by even bigger hair!
+The shoulder pads were replaced with even bigger ones!
+No more big hair, replaced by even bigger hair!
 And gone were all the backstories I had invested all that time in. …..my world had changed, like the X-men forever.

 So after paying for my new shiny purchase I hurriedly cycled back with all the what if scenarios running through my brain.
 On arrival I threw my bike in the garden, well actually placed, as it was a weekend and did not want to face the wrath of Parental units.
 They would make me do chores or even worse take the dog out if I was to awaken them from there slumber!